ngs-lang/ngs/c/ngs.1.md

 # MOTIVATION

-The circumstances have changed greatly since the development of the conventional shells such as **bash**.
-Conventional shells are not fit for the job anymore.
-Here I will point out things that can be improved and suggest better (IMHO) alternatives.
+The circumstances have changed greatly since the development of the conventional shells such as **bash** but the shells haven't.
+There are vast opportunities for improvement.
+These are in two main areas: syntax and functionality.

+Today we do know that shells became programming languages apparently that was not expected when shells were first written.

 ## Syntax